 We come prepared with all the tools and equipment required for any job.

-Craig Moore, Owner
+Craig Moore, President

 Craig started in the Emergency field as Structural Firefighter, First Medical Responder, Heavy Duty Rescue and HAZMAT personnel.
 He quickly moved into the roles of Lieutenant, Captain and Training Officer for the local Fire Department.
 As Craig’s career progressed, he transitioned into the Wildfire Management Branch with the Ministry of Forests.
 He started as Fire Fighter and advanced to Crew Leader positions for both the Initial Attack and the Unit Crew.
 With several hours on the fireline and many courses involved, he obtained his Incident Command 400 and became a Certified Task Force Leader and Strike Team Leader.
 Craig is Certified Instructor for the Ministry of Forests and continues to instruct for local Fire Departments, First Nation Groups, Contract Crews, Governing Agencies and local businesses.
 He has extensive knowledge working with helicopters and Medivac Operations.